WFP-Doobelepers/wangshengfp.org/content/guides/eula.md

 ![](https://lh6.googleusercontent.com/i64x4blJkbO1yM2rLSTphzckh25_1lowBIr_eroX8gV8EBfGUs0ksn3G-mB-Hp1iXOOWBLU659TcSge--5bR153_T2vAJLmudZAZyTf1qOjawMPNN4dywMEN0Kd0a5ezhzD4eU0l)

+##### Normal Attack
+Perform up to 5 consecutive strikes.

+##### Charged Attack
+Drains Stamina over time to perform continuous slashes.
+At the end of the sequence, perform a more powerful slash.

+##### Charged Attack
+Drains Stamina over time to perform continuous slashes.
+At the end of the sequence, perform a more powerful slash.

 Eula's Normal Attack is quite straightforward in what it can do.
 It is a maximum 5-input chain auto-attack sequence, with a shorter than average execution frame compared to other Claymores, when they do not have an ATK SPD buff.
 Eula has high multipliers on each input, even among her weapon type, which is compensated in raw power for their slow attacks.
 These two factors allow Eula to dish out very consistent, above-average physical damage just from auto-attacking

 However, everything is not as simple as it is on paper.
 Although overall she does attack faster than an average Claymore, her 5th input in the normal attack sequence (which we will call N5), takes a devastatingly long time to execute, which makes it unappealing to finish her entire attack chain.
 Because of this, we will tend to interrupt Eula's attack sequence with dashes, jumps, or ability casts to get maximum value out of our Normal Attacks.